NethermindEth/Forta-Agents/UMA-Bots/Large-Relays/README.md

 ## Alerts

 - UMA-7
-  - Fired whenever a `FilledRelay` event is emitted from the `SpokePool` with an amount of tokens more than the thresholds given in `./chainThresholds.ts`
+  - Fired whenever a `FilledRelay` event is emitted from the `SpokePool` with an amount of tokens greater than or equal to the thresholds given in `./chainThresholds.ts`
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata :